samuele-mattiuzzo/pdf-to-img/README.md

     $ ./pdf2img

-3. Collect your output PNG files from the `output` folder
+3. Collect your output JPG files from the `output` folder

 [optional] If you need a particular setting or set of, copy `_conf.py` in `conf.py` and modify it as you need.
 Instructions inside.